microsoft/WhatTheHack/xxx-DataScience_In_MicrosoftFabric/Student/Challenge-05.md

 ## Description

-You've been tasked with creating some reporting using Power BI based on the data which got batch predicted in the last challenge.
-In this challenge, you must create a semantic model and add measures if required and create the visualization based on it.
+You've been tasked with creating some reporting using Power BI based on the data which got batch predicted and saved to a delta table in the last challenge.
+In this challenge, you must create a semantic model and the report and visualizations based on it.
+You will need to explore working on PowerBI to build the most helpful report you can based on the available data.
+This challenge does **not** require the use of a notebook.

+By the end of this challenge, you should be able to understand and know how to use:
+- Fabric Semantic Models, how do you create one from existing data and what you can use it for.
+- PowerBI basic reporting, how do you build a report from a semantic model and how different PowerBI visualizations can convey insights.

 ## Success Criteria